l0cks-acab/EnderFlare/README.md

 # EnderFlare

 **Author:** herbs.acab
-**Version:** 1.7.0
+**Version:** 1.9.6

 ## Description

-The EnderFlare plugin teleports the player to the location where a thrown flare lands, similar to the Ender Pearl in Minecraft.
+The EnderFlare plugin teleports the player to the location where a thrown custom flare lands, similar to the Ender Pearl in Minecraft.
 This plugin adds a fun and strategic element to gameplay by allowing players to quickly traverse distances using flares.

 ## Installation